A Dyson equation approach for averaging of classical and quantum observables on multiple realizations of Markov processes: Examples

 In \cref{fig:qcorr} we see indeed that for $\nu << 1$ this is nearly the case.
 In the fast limit, on the other hand, the Zeeman interaction is completely averaged out, and the spins should tend to remain perfectly correlated at all times.
 The intermediate regime is where we mostly expect correlation to be lost.
 This loss of correlation will be the consequence of irreversible loss of coherence between the various realisations of the system, which will lead to decay in the off-diagonal terms of the density matrix, and among the frequencies that were tried it shows maximally at $\nu=10$.
+It must also be noted that for $\nu \sim 1$ we see the biggest deviations between MC and Green's function simulations; this is likely due to the complexities of the dynamics in this regime, which mean the MC trajectory suffers the most from the effects of the relatively small sampling.

 The Von Neumann entropy, plotted in \cref{fig:qentr}, shows further evidence of this decoherence process.
 Since the system is initially in a pure state, it starts at 0.
 The maximum value, due to the size of the system, is $\log(4)$.
-The entropy has an oscillatory but irregular character at low frequencies, as even without motion the density matrix would evolve into a mixed state.
+The entropy has an oscillatory but irregular character at low frequencies, as even without motion the density matrix of the ensemble would evolve into a mixed state.
 However, only with higher jumping frequencies does the entropy quickly converge to its maximum value and stay there.
 As the frequency grows again, for $\nu >> 1$, the entropy creation process is slowed down, reflecting the averaging out of the Zeeman interaction terms which are the sources of disorder.
 This system therefore exhibits a nice example of decoherence, not unlike what is usually seen by applying the Lindblad master equation with some collapse operators.
 However, instead of using explicit interactions coupling the system with an outside environment, we implicitly represent them through random changes in the Hamiltonian.